truthly/magicmake/README.md

   done
   if [ $count = 0 ]
   then
-    echo "$LOG_PREFIX no more packages to install ✅" break fi done
+    echo "$console_msg_prefix no more packages to install ✅" break fi done